deathwingtei/exe_test/README.md

-require php version > 8.0
+require php version > 8.0 With Database Mysql

 How to run